ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs; qqs;

 In fan position, man facing wall, step forward L, and woman closes R. Recover R, and woman steps forward L. Close L leading woman to turn RF 1/4 to face man, and begin to raise lead hand to lead alemana turn.
 In the second measure, the man steps back, recovers, and steps side, -; and the woman does her turn: fwd trn, fwd trn, sd, -; End facing.
-Do a half basic; fan; alemana;; door twice;;
+In More Than You'll Ever Know by the Matthews, part A begins with a half basic; fan; alemana;; crab walks to reverse;; into a fence line;

 Advanced Alemana